jrcauthen/jrcauthen.github.io/projects/proj-1.md

 By the way, if we were hoping to implement our prediction model on a small, memory-constrained device, it might be possible to use tree-based methods such as a random forest or gradient boosting algorithm and transform numerous samples (rows) into a single vector, similar to what we’ll be doing with our LSTM model, to predict air pollution.

 Before setting up the model, we need to decide how far back we want to look and how far into the future we want to predict.
 I’m interested in seeing how well we can predict one hour into the future, 12 hours into the future, and 1 day into the future.
 I think we should be able to do that with 3 days of data.
 The data is hourly, so we will need 24 rows * 3 days = 72 rows of lookback data, and a prediction 1, 12, and 24 hours into the future.
+We'll start by looking at predicting 24 hours in the future.

 ```
 num_days = 3    # past days on which to make a prediction